ewquon/coupling-manual/docs/codes.rst

 Weather Research and Forecasting (WRF)
 --------------------------------------
-Tool for numerical weather prediction developed at the National Center for Atmospheric Research (NCAR), the National Oceanic and Atmospheric Administration (NOAA), the former Air Force Weather Agency (AFWA), the Naval Research Laboratory, the University of Oklahoma, and the Federal Aviation Administration (FAA).
+WRF is a tool for numerical weather prediction developed at the National Center for Atmospheric Research (NCAR), the National Oceanic and Atmospheric Administration (NOAA), the former Air Force Weather Agency (AFWA), the Naval Research Laboratory, the University of Oklahoma, and the Federal Aviation Administration (FAA).